confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/connectivity-problem.rst

 Connectivity Problem
 ********************
-In this use case we will simulate a network failure, see how your producer reacts when it can't reach the broker.
+In this scenarios we will simulate a network failure, see how your producer reacts when it can't reach the broker.

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^